 a visual math exploration of fractal images, which includes a new way to

 |2013||Jeffrey helped build-out some core avatar systems, camera behaviors, and particle systems for High Fidelity.|

 |Making it Real|

 At age 52, Jeffrey decided it was time to put his best foot forward.
 He founded

 with the help of

 Jeffrey gave a keynote presentation at VISIGRAPP in Barcelona about his recent work.

-Jeffrey currently has a residency at Work Petaluma, where he is directing a project that uses augmented reality and artificial life to help young people learn about local ecology.
+Jeffrey was awarded a residency at Work Petaluma, where he directed a project using augmented reality to help young people learn about local ecology.
 This morphed into a Kickstarter campaign.

 |2014||Jeffrey, Barry Stump, and the Wiggle Planet team launched a successful Kickstarter campaign to fund the development of an innovative augmented reality book-game.|